ingoweiss/manyworlds/README.md

     Then I see "Users"

     Scenario: Users > Select user
-    When I go to "Users"
+    Given I go to "Users"
-    And I select user "Ben"
+    When I select user "Ben"
     Then I see "1 user selected"

-    Scenario: Users > Select user > Deselect user
-    When I go to "Users"
+    Scenario: Users > Select user > Deselect user Given I go to "Users"
     And I select user "Ben"
-    And I deselect user "Ben"
+    When I deselect user "Ben"
     Then I see "0 users selected"

-    Scenario: Users > Select user > Select another user When I go to "Users"
+    Scenario: Users > Select user > Select another user Given I go to "Users"
     And I select user "Ben"
-    And I select user "Alice"
+    When I select user "Alice"
     Then I see "2 users selected"

-    Scenario: Users > Select user > Select another user > Deselect all When I go to "Users"
+    Scenario: Users > Select user > Select another user > Deselect all Given I go to "Users"
     And I select user "Ben"
     And I select user "Alice"
-    And I click "Deselect all"
+    When I click "Deselect all"
     Then I see "0 users selected"

-    Scenario: Users > Select user > Select another user > Bulk change permissions When I go to "Users"
+    Scenario: Users > Select user > Select another user > Bulk change permissions Given I go to "Users"
     And I select user "Ben"
     And I select user "Alice"
-    And I select "Edit" from "Permissions"
+    When I select "Edit" from "Permissions"
     And I click "Apply to selected"
     Then I see "2 users changed"
     And I see "2 users selected"